-- Parking meters will be turned off from noon on Tuesday until further notice.
+- Parking meters have been turned off until further notice.
 Timed parking restrictions will remain in force to ensure adequate parking turnover for our commercial centres and retail shopping locations.
 Free one-hour parking is available at Kiaora Place, Cross Street and the Cosmopolitan Centre car parks in Double Bay.

 - We will be paying all our small business suppliers within 14 days.

 - Council calls on all landlords in the LGA to assist their tenants where possible and with grant applications to fast-track funding support on offer from the Australian Government’s $189 billion economic recovery plan.

 Mayor of Woollahra, Councillor Susan Wynne confirmed Woollahra Council’s commitment to doing what it could to soften the economic impact of the crisis on local small businesses.

 “We want to help local small businesses to remain viable during these tough times.
 We know there are very difficult challenges ahead for small businesses and their employees.,” the Mayor said.

 “Our support package will be in place for six months because we know there is no short-term fix for the current crisis and we will be looking for further ways we can help and cut red-tape for businesses.

 “We all have a role to play in helping local businesses to get through this and I encourage everyone to continue to support local small businesses in any way they can.